-Buy now pay later isn’t a new revelation, but it is a new marketing strategy in the online space and data has shown that buy now pay later shops that offer instalment financing experience an increase in sales.
+Buy now pay later isn’t a new revelation, but it is a new marketing strategy in the online space and data has shown that buy now pay later stores that offer instalment financing experience an increase in sales.
 However, interest and additional fees can still apply depending on the tool used, even if this is disclosed more transparently than other forms of credit.
 Competition in this field is intensifying so, things are heating up between merchants pretty quickly.

-If instalment options become easy to locate, they’re less likely to give retailers an edge within the eCommerce industry.
+If instalment options become easy to locate, they’re less likely to give retailers like Shopify stores an edge within the eCommerce industry.
 It may also cause millennials, who are wary of taking on credit card debt, to overuse credit and become more indebted so, there’s something to think about.

 Despite genuine intentions to aid customer pressure to pay upfront for products or services, consumers who fall behind on payments could wind up with blows to their credit score and let’s face it, millennial or not, no one wants to be in that boat.

 Ultimately, this likelihood may reduce a customer’s lifetime value and result in little more than pulling sales forward temporarily.
 With this possibility comes a risk of integrity for the brands that become involved with customers who miss the agreed payments.

 However, there will of course be risk involved with everything that a retailer decides to do.
 So, putting this aside, we think the pros well outweigh the cons when it comes to buy now pay later stores.

-Here at Karmoon, we think that buy now pay later is the kind of tech that the world of eCommerce has been crying out for but don’t be fooled by the increasingly crowded field of competitors, as there’s still plenty of room for merchants to improve the way that they serve their customers.
+Here at Karmoon, we think that buy now pay later stores and solutions are the kind of tech that the world of eCommerce has been crying out for but don’t be fooled by the increasingly crowded field of competitors, as there’s still plenty of room for merchants to improve the way that they serve their customers.